Shushishtok/AtS-my-first-mod/Getting Started.md

 Note that we used an enum named `GoodTypes`, which comes from the ATS API, and is used to make our lives easier so we won't have to guess the internal name of the Good - in this case - Insects.

 Next, we will create an "effect builder".
-This is where the ATS API comes in - this is a custom builder that manages most of the properties of the effects easily.
+This is where the ATS API comes in - this is a custom builder that manages most of the properties of the effects for us.
 When we create an effect builder, we must tell it what type of effect we're building.
 So we'll do that as follows:

 ```cs
 EffectBuilder<GoodsPerMinEffectModel> builder = new(PluginInfo.PLUGIN_GUID, effectName, effectIconPath);
 ```

 There are a few things to note here.
-First, the EffectBuilder is of type `GoodsPerMinEffectModel`, which is the effect model we wanted to use.
+First, the EffectBuilder is of type `GoodsPerMinEffectModel`, which is the effect model we wanted the builder to use.
 Its constructor accepts 3 parameters: the mod's name (which is automatically stored in `PluginInfo.PLUGIN_GUID`), the effect's name, and the path to the effect's image (relative to the Assets folder in your project).

 Our effect's name will actually be `<Your mod name>_<Your effect name>` when the builder will create it.
 This is done to prevent name collisions in case either Eremite or other modders add effects with the same name.
+For example, if your mod's name is MyFirstMod, then this effect will be named `MyFirstMod_Honeytraps` behind the scenes.

 Next, we will use the builder to set up some properties for the effect: